 This easy, quick and delicious Tomato Rice recipe is a favorite staple dish from the Tamil Nadu state of South India.
 Also known as Thakkali Sadam in Tamil language, this one pot wonder is tasty, healthy and perfect to pack in a tiffin for lunch on the go.
 While this tomato rice is a tad spicy, you can easily adjust the heat to your liking.
 Serve it plain, or with crispy papad and boondi raita or any raita variety that you like.
 It makes a wonderfully filling and light lunch!

 Table of Contents

 Thakkali Sadam is a popular rice dish from the Tamil Nadu cuisine.
 It is a slightly spicy rice dish that is made with tomato, spices and rice.
 In the Tamil language, ‘thakkali‘ means tomato and ‘sadam‘ is rice.

-I love to make a big batch of this tomato rice and serve it for lunch all week long, as it is an ideal dish for packing in a tiffin.
+I love to make a batch of this tomato rice often and serve it for lunch, as it is an ideal dish for packing in a tiffin.

 If you are looking for a quick recipe to make meal that is delicious and nutritious, look no further than this simple tomato rice!
 It requires only one pot, leaving very little clean up.

 My recipe is made in a stove-top pressure cooker.
 Like most rice recipes, it can also be made in the Instant pot or in a pan on the stove-top.
 I have shared quick Instant pot and stove-top instructions in the recipe card below.

 About This Tomato Rice Recipe